 Article 29 of the Convention on the Rights of Persons with Disabilities (CRPD) states that governments are to guarantee political rights of people with disability and ensure that they are accessed on an equal basis to others.
 CALD people with disability living in Australia can only vote if they are an Australian citizen.
-There are many policy and procedural barriers in place that prevent migrants and refugees with disability becoming Australian permanent residents or citizens, and significant legislative reform needs to occur to ensure CALD people with disability can experience the benefits of citizenship.
+There are many policy and procedural barriers in place that prevent migrants and refugees with disability becoming Australian permanent residents or citizens, and significant legislative reform needs to occur to ensure CALD people with disability, particularly CALD people with intellectual disability, can experience the benefits of citizenship.
 There are lack of adequate information and supports to inform and empower CALD people with disability to access and be fully engaged in voting and election processes, hindering their political participation.

 Accessible Public Transport

 People with disability face inaccessible public transport systems and infrastructure on a daily basis; this is compounded for people with disability from migrant and refugee backgrounds who lack English proficiency or who are unfamiliar with how public transport operates in Australia.
 Inaccessible public transport is a significant barrier to the full social and economic participation of people with disability.
 NEDA is working strategically with federal and state and territory Governments to build accessible, efficient and reliable public transport systems for all people with disability.